rabbitmq/rabbitmq-website/site/oauth2-examples.md

 This *monitoring agent* would use the *client credentials* or *password* grant flow to authenticate (1) with UAA and get back a JWT token (2).
-Once it gets the token, it sends (3) a HTTP request to the RabbitMQ management endpoint passing the JWT token.
+Once it gets the token, it sends (3) a HTTP request to the RabbitMQ management endpoint passing the JWT token within the `Authorization` header as a *Bearer token*.

 <pre class="lang-plain">
 [ UAA ]                  [ RabbitMQ ]